Pisharikavu Temple: One Of The Most Sacred Temple In Kerala

 People visit during this time to watch different temple arts such as Ottanthullal, Chakyarkoothu pachavadyam, padhakom, and Thayambaka.
 There is a sword in the temple ‘Nandhakam Vaal’ which is also taken out during this festival.

-The address of this temple is Anakkulam, Pisharivaku Road, Koyilandy, Kerala - 673307
+The Pisharikavu temple Kozhikode is located in Anakkulam, Pisharivaku Road, Koyilandy, Kerala - 673307.

 Men must wear a dhoti with an upper garment and cannot wear pants.
 Whereas women can wear a saree, churidar, or salwar suit with a dupatta.